by: Anita Kamiel, RN, MPS

 - Let your body get used to the heat.
 If you go on vacation to a place with temperatures that you are not accustomed to, allow a few days for your body to adapt to these new conditions.

 Anita Kamiel, RN, MPS, is the founder and owner of David York Home Healthcare Agency, licensed by the State of New York.
-She holds a master’s degree in gerontological administration and is fully acquainted with all factors related to eldercare services and the latest guidelines for seniors.
+Anita has a master’s degree in gerontological administration and is fully acquainted with all factors related to eldercare services and the latest guidelines for seniors.
 Thirty years ago, she realized the need for affordable, quality home health aide services provided and supervised by caring individuals.
 You can contact her at 718-376-7755 or at www.davidyorkagency.com.
 David York Agency is also on Facebook, Twitter, Google+, and LinkedIn.